 My parents are Glaswegian and I came to live here in 1998 with my husband, Mark and sons; Alick, Andy and Dougie.
 I joined SP in 2014, just in time for the Commonwealth Games and found a perfect way for me to practically demonstrate God’s love to the people of this amazing city.
 I work as a Chartered Surveyor, am a Director of our family businesses and of the Community Development Trust in my home parish of Baldernock, near Milngavie.

 I am a member of Clyde Valley Community Church In Motherwell, where I serve on the woman’s ministry group - GEMS.
-I work full time in Pharmaceutical Hospital sales.
 I enrolled as a Street Pastor in 2014 during the Commonwealth Games.
 I am very grateful that through my work as a Street Pastor I get to “spread the love of Jesus across Glasgow “.
 One of my favourite scriptures is Jeremiah 29:11 - “for I know the plans I have for you “declares the Lord,”plans to prosper you & not to harm you, plans to give you hope & a future“.
 I also enjoy keeping fit, cooking & spending time with family & friends.

 Alan worked with Bank of Scotland until early retirement.
 Now works part time with Revive MS Support in Glasgow as a Welfare & Benefits Officer.
 A member of Langside Parish Church, and happily serves on the Board of 2 other charities.
 Love being with my family and grandchildren.
 Enjoys walking, golf and watching football.
 Being a Street Pastor has completely changed my life approach.

 I am James and I have been a Street Pastor since 2015.